Establishment and discontinuation of courses and study programmes

 Decision on discontinuation

-Establishment of a main field of study for general qualifications
+Establishment and discontinuation of a main field of study for general qualifications

 Decisions to establish new main fields of study are taken by the Faculty Board.
 The faculty is to consider the same aspects as for the establishment of new study programmes; however, there are no requirements to use an external assessment group or to submit an application to the Education Board.